hxtree/galaxyops/README.md

 ## This solution

-Looking to kickstart your enterprise cloud architecture?
-Take a deep dive into the realm of modern DevOps practices on AWS with a monorepo setup like the one provided here [^1].
-This isn't mere conjecture - it's a practical demonstration featuring tangible code, driving a cooperative RPG.
-Our approach transcends individual projects; we're laying the groundwork for the entire landscape of enterprise software on AWS.
+This cloud architecture focuses on modern DevOps practices on AWS[^1].
+This approach transcends individual projects; we're laying the groundwork for the entire landscape of enterprise software on AWS.

+It's a practical demonstration featuring tangible code, driving a cooperative RPG.

 ### Features